LOgreee/LOgreee/README.md

 ### Hi there 👋
-I'm an artist, developper and founder of PRISME Studio.
+I'm an artist, developper, founder of PRISME Studio, but also student at [IIM](https://iim.fr).
 And this is my github profile !

 ### I’m currently working on ...
 #### Personal
+- My own website - With portfolio, blog and c.v.
-- JuanBot - Discord bot
+- JuanBot - Discord bot in Python
 - Artea project - Open source project to create multiple portfolio (exemple: for an art school) with a CMS.
-(Website is comming soon...)
 - Some art...

+#### Profesional
+- BGDICE

 #### PRISME Studio
 - [PRISME Studio website](https://prismestudio.github.io/) - Website
 - [In Depth](https://prismestudio.github.io/en/indepth) - Video game
-- [#FreeGames](https://prismestudio.github.io/freegames) - Free game advertising service on Discord
+- [#FreeGames](https://prismestudio.github.io/freegames) - Free games advertising service on Discord

 ### About PRISME Studio
 ![PRISME studio](https://prismestudio.github.io/images/L0001.webp)